WinShock: Details

 WinShock exploits a vulnerability in the Windows secure channel (SChannel) security module that allows for remote control of a PC through a vulnerability in SSL, which then allows for remote code execution.
 With the execution of remote code, attackers could compromise the computer completely and gain complete control over it.
 The vulnerability was given a CVSS 2.0 base score of 10.0, the highest score possible.

 The attack exploits a vulnerable function in the SChannel module that handles SSL Certificates.
 A number of Windows applications such as Microsoft Internet Information Services use the SChannel Security Service Provider to manage these certificates and are vulnerable to the attack.

-It was later discovered in November 2014 that the attack could be executed even if the ISS Server was set to ignore SSL Certificates, as the function was still ran regardless.
+It was later discovered in November 2014 that the attack could be executed even if the IIS Server was set to ignore SSL Certificates, as the function was still ran regardless.
 Microsoft Office, and Remote Desktop software in Windows could also be exploited in the same way, even though it did not support SSL encryption at the time.

 While the attack is covered by a single CVE, and is considered to be a single vulnerability, it is possible to execute a number of different and unique attacks by exploiting the vulnerability including buffer overflow attacks as well as certificate verification bypasses.